jasonish/simple-ids/README.md

   Podman.
 This includes most Linux distributions available today including Raspberry Pi OS (32 bit or 64 bit).
 - Root access.

+### NOTE for Raspberry Pi Users

+If on a Raspberry Pi make sure to NOT use an SD card for the data directory.
+Heavy logging on an SD card is not only bad for the life of the SD card, but can lead to the system being unresponsive, especially if the logs are also being processed by a tool like EveBox.

+Be sure to set a data directory that is not on the SD card in the configure menu.

 ## Installation the Easy Way